-This course is designed for students in the nursing program who have learned basic Spanish phrases and vocabulary relevant to healthcare professions.
-The course will afford nursing students the opportunity to perform daily activities and tasks such as collecting and assessing a medical history, assessing health risks, making appointments, etc. with Spanish speaking patients in a public health setting.
+This course is designed for students who have learned basic Spanish phrases and vocabulary relevant to healthcare professions.
+The course will afford students the opportunity to perform daily activities and tasks such as collecting and assessing a medical history, assessing health risks, making appointments, etc. with Spanish speaking patients in a public health setting.
 This course involves regular field experience in public healthcare setting.
+Grade Type: Letter Grade